You qualify for Seniors Supplement if you:

 You must provide details of a bank account into which we can pay your supplement.

-If you get Seniors Supplement, you will also get the Clean Energy Advance.
+If you get Seniors Supplement, you will also get the Energy Supplement.

 If you do not want to get the supplement, you should tell us as soon as possible.
 You can: